About Our Mission

 Our Mission has always been about transforming generosity into hope, changing many lives in the process.
 We help struggling individuals and families in need by improving their quality of life when we provide basic essentials for Free so they can survive and do better.

-We depend solely on private donations, “neighbors helping neighbors,” and do not receive any government or United Way funding.
+We depend solely on private donations, “neighbors helping neighbors,” and do not receive any government grants or United Way funding.
 You can help immediately by making a tax-deductible donation.

 Who We Are: Our Vision